9 Common Dog Dental Problems: Symptoms & More [Vet-Approved]

 Curious about the most common dog dental problems that a pup can sustain?
 Here at Sploot Veterinary Care, we encounter and treat numerous dog dental issues regularly.
 On this list, we cover the most common dog dental problems that we see in our veterinary clinic.

 Most of the dog dental issues we will cover affect the tooth, gums, or both.
-In some cases, dog dental issues can also have a systemic impact — for example, the life-threatening periodontal gum disease in dogs can lead to liver issues and heart disease.
+In some cases, dog dental issues can also have a systemic impact — for example, life-threatening periodontal gum disease in dogs can lead to liver issues and heart disease.

-Dog Dental Problems: Signs of Dental Disease in Dogs (General)
+Dog Dental Problems: Signs of Dental Disease in Dogs

 Behavioral Signs of Dental Problems in Dogs: